Fafà Picault: Philadelphia Union

-On February 2, 2017, Picault returned to the United States and signed with MLS side, Philadelphia Union.
+On 2 February 2017, Picault returned to the United States and signed with MLS side, Philadelphia Union.
 He made his MLS debut as a substitute in the Union's home opener against Toronto FC.
-In May, Picault scored his first goal for the Union in a dominant 4–0 performance against D.C.
+In May 2017, Picault scored his first goal for the Union in a dominant 4–0 performance against D.C.
 United.
 In Philadelphia's next game, Picault scored again in a 2–0 win over the Houston Dynamo.
-On October 22, in the final game of the regular season, he scored twice and had an assist as the Union defeated Orlando City 6–1, a performance that earned him a spot in the MLS Team of the Week.
+On 22 October, in the final game of the regular season, he scored twice and had an assist as the Union defeated Orlando City SC 6–1, a performance that earned him a spot in the MLS Team of the Week.
 Picault ended the regular season with seven goals and three assists from 28 appearances, along with two appearances in U.S. Open Cup play.
 Despite a strong first season from Picault, the Union missed out on the playoffs after finishing 8th in the Eastern Conference.

-Ahead of the 2018 season, Picault received a three-match suspension for offensive language exchanged with Pierre da Silva during a preseason, closed–door scrimmage with Orlando City.
-On April 7, he made his first appearance of the season in Philly's 4th game, picking up an assist in a 1–1 draw with the San Jose Earthquakes.
+Ahead of the 2018 season, Picault received a three-match suspension for offensive language exchanged with Pierre da Silva during a preseason, closed–door scrimmage with Orlando City SC.
+On 7 April, he made his first appearance of the season in Philly's 4th game, picking up an assist in a 1–1 draw with the San Jose Earthquakes.
 After the game, Picault was named to the bench for the MLS Team of the Week.
-He scored his first goal of the season on June 2 in a 3–1 loss to Atlanta United.
-On September 19, Picault scored three minutes into stoppage time to give the Union a 1–0 win against the Seattle Sounders.
-He scored two goals and had one assist on October 6 to help the Union defeat Minnesota United 5–1, a performance that saw him named to the MLS Team of the Week.
+He scored his first goal of the season on 2 June in a 3–1 loss to Atlanta United FC.
+On September 19, Picault scored three minutes into stoppage time to give the Union a 1–0 win against Seattle Sounders FC.
+He scored two goals and had one assist on 6 October to help the Union defeat Minnesota United 5–1, a performance that saw him named to the MLS Team of the Week.
 Picault ended the regular season with ten goals and five assists from 29 appearances, helping the Union qualify for playoffs.
 In Philadelphia's first game of the playoffs, Picault played the full game in a 3–1 loss to NYCFC.
 Picault also made four appearances and recorded one assist in Open Cup Play, helping the Union reach the final, where they lost 3–0 to the Houston Dynamo.